Indosphere: Influence

 Some languages firmly belong to one or the other.
 For example, the Munda and Khasi branches of Austroasiatic languages, the Tibeto-Burman languages of Eastern Nepal, and much of the "Kamarupan" group of Tibeto-Burman, which most notably includes the Meitei (Manipuri), are Indospheric; while the Hmong–Mien family, the Kam–Sui branch of Kadai, the Loloish branch of Tibeto-Burman, and Vietnamese (Viet–Muong) are Sinospheric.
 Some other languages, like Thai and Tibetan, have been influenced by both Chinese and Indian languages at different historical periods.
 Still, other linguistic communities are so remote geographically that they have escaped significant influence from either.
 For example, the Aslian branch of Mon–Khmer in Malaya, or the Nicobarese branch of Mon–Khmer in the Nicobar Islands of the Indian Ocean shows little influence by Sinosphere or Indosphere.
 The Bodish languages and Kham languages are characterized by hybrid prosodic properties akin to related Indospheric languages towards the west and also Sinospheric languages towards the east.
 Some languages of the Kiranti group in the Indosphere rank among the morphologically most complex languages of Asia.

-Indian cultural, intellectual, and political influence – especially that of Pallava writing system – began to penetrate both insular and peninsular Southeast Asia about 2000 years ago.
+Indian cultural, intellectual, and political influence – especially that of the Pallava writing system – began to penetrate both insular and peninsular Southeast Asia about 2000 years ago.
 Indic writing systems were adopted first by Austronesians, like Javanese and Cham, and Austroasiatics, like Khmer and Mon, then by Tai (Siamese and Lao) and Tibeto-Burmans (Pyu, Burmese, and Karen).
 Indospheric languages are also found in Mainland Southeast Asia (MSEA), defined as the region encompassing Laos, Cambodia, and Thailand, as well as parts of Burma, Peninsular Malaysia and Vietnam.
-Related scripts are also found in South East Asian islands ranging from Sumatra, Java, Bali, south Sulawesi and most of the Philippines.
+Related scripts are also found in Southeast Asian islands ranging from Sumatra, Java, Bali, south Sulawesi and most of the Philippines.
 The learned components of the vocabularies of Khmer, Mon, Burmese and Thai/Lao consist of words of Pali or Sanskrit origin.
 Indian influence also spread north to the Himalayan region.
 Tibetan has used Ranjana writing since 600 AD, but has preferred to calque new religious and technical vocabulary from native morphemes rather than borrowing Indian ones.
-The Cham states, known collectively as Champa, which were founded around the end of 2nd century AD, belonged directly to the influence of Greater India, rather than to the Sinosphere which shaped so much of Vietnamese culture and by which Chams were influenced later and indirectly.
+The Cham states, known collectively as Champa, which were founded around the end of 2nd century AD, as well as Funan, belonged directly to the influence of Greater India, rather than to the Sinosphere which shaped so much of Vietnamese culture and by which Chams were influenced later and indirectly.